Logo

 Step 4: Confirm Smart Contract Addresses

-When interaction is required, verify the contract address through reputable block explorers and compare it against official announcements.
+When interaction is required, verify contract addresses through reputable block explorers and compare them with official announcements.
 Fake contracts can trick you into signing harmful approvals.

 Step 5: Watch for Red Flags

-Demands for upfront payment, unusual gas fees, or unnecessary personal data are warning signs.
-If a deal appears unbelievably generous, treat it as suspect.
+Be cautious about demands for upfront payment, unusual gas fees, or unnecessary personal data.
+If a deal appears unbelievably generous without clear rules, treat it as suspect.

 Step 6: Track the Distribution